Debt ceiling worries spill into U.S. options market

 “As soon as the crisis is resolved, volatility tends to come (down) very quickly.
 There is no telling when that will be, so we have been long front month VIX futures as protection,” Stutland’s Franz said.

-Some traders this week have also been buying puts on the Financial Select Sector SPDR fund (XLF.P) and the SPDR S&P 500 Trust (SPY.P), two popular exchange-traded funds, to protect their portfolios or take a bearish stance.
+Some traders this week have also been buying puts on the Financial Select Sector SPDR fund and the SPDR S&P 500 Trust, two popular exchange-traded funds, to protect their portfolios or take a bearish stance.

 Archer said his firm’s strategy using out-of-the-money put options builds plenty of downside protection into their bullish positions on large-cap stocks with strong fundamentals.